-The exposure to credit risk for trade and other receivables at the reporting date by geographic region was as follows:
+The exposure to credit risk for trade receivables at the reporting date by geographic region was as follows:

+Carrying amount

-2022 2021
+2023 2022

 US\$ US\$

-America 3,591,723 7,542,973
+America - 3,591,723

-Asia 18,232,412 12,591,988
+Asia - 18,230,102

-India 9,342,698 26,680,286
+India 9,342,698

-Europe 16,538,037

-31,166,833 63,353,284
+- 31,164,523

-Expected credit loss (ECL) assessment for trade receivables secured with letters of credit or where counterparties have credit ratings as at 1 April 2021 and 31 March 2022
+Expected credit loss (ECL) assessment for trade receivables secured with letters of credit or where counterparties had credit ratings as at 1 April 2021 and 31 March 2022

-The Company allocates each exposure to a credit risk grade based on data that is determined to be predictive of the risk of loss (including but not limited to external ratings, audited financial statements, management accounts and cash flow projections and available press information about customers) and applying experienced credit judgement.
-Credit risk grades are defined using qualitative and quantitative factors that are indicative of the risk of default and are aligned to credit rating definitions from agencies such as Standards and Poor's and Moody's.
+The Company allocated each exposure to a credit risk grade based on data that was determined to be predictive of the risk of loss (including but not limited to external ratings, audited financial statements, management accounts and cash flow projections and available press information about customers) and applying experienced credit judgement.
+Credit risk grades were defined using qualitative and quantitative factors that were indicative of the risk of default and were aligned to credit rating definitions from agencies such as Standards and Poor's and Moody's.

-The following tables provides information about the exposure to credit risk and ECLs for trade receivables secured with letters of credit or where counterparties have credit ratings:
+The following tables provided information about the exposure to credit risk and ECLs for trade receivables secured with letters of credit or where counterparties had credit ratings:

-Equivalent to external credit rating Credit impaired Gross carrying amount Impairment loss allowance Net carrying amount

-US\$ US\$ US\$
+Equivalent to external credit rating Credit impaired Gross carrying amount Impairment loss allowance Net carrying amount US\$ US\$ US\$ 2022 Grades 1-4: Low risk A-3 to A-1+ No 8,440,073 - 8,440,073 Grades 5 : Fair risk В No 1,681,290 - 1,681,290 10,121,363 - 10,121,363

-2022

-Grades 1-4: Low risk A-3 to A-1+ No 8,440,073 - 8,440,073

-Grades 5 : Fair risk В No 1,681,290 - 1,681,290

-10,121,363 - 10,121,363

-2021

-Grades 1-4: Low risk A-3 to A-1+ No 5,207,505 - 5,207,505

-Grades 5 : Fair risk В No 614,812 - 614,812

-5,822,317 - 5,822,317

-There were no trade receivables for which credit risk has increased significantly since initial recognition but that are not credit-impaired financial assets.
+There were no trade receivables for which credit risk had increased significantly since initial recognition but that were not credit-impaired financial assets.

-Expected credit loss (ECL) assessment for receivables without letters of credit or credit ratings
+Expected credit loss (ECL) assessment for trade receivables without letters of credit or credit ratings

-The Company uses an allowance matrix to measure the ECLs of trade receivables for customers without letters of credit or credit ratings.
+The Company used an allowance matrix to measure the ECLs of trade receivables for customers without letters of credit or credit ratings.

-Loss rates are calculated using a "roll rate" method based on the probability of a receivable progressing through succession stages of delinquency to write-off.
+Loss rates were calculated using a "roll rate" method based on the probability of a receivable progressing through succession stages of delinquency to write-off.

-Loss rates are based on actual credit loss experience over the past 4 years adjusted for current conditions and the Company's view of economic conditions over the expected lives of the receivables only if these factors have a significant impact to the credit loss.
+Loss rates were based on actual credit loss experience over the past 4 years adjusted for current conditions and the Company's view of economic conditions over the expected lives of the trade receivables only if these factors had a significant impact to the credit loss.